darkDev8/SdkLibrary-6.0/README.md

 ### Installation
 Add this file to you're project and use it, you can also run the file.
+The library uses jdk +1.8, so there is nothing to be worry.

  ```sh
  cd export